 is the badge of the county’s North Ceredigion scout branch.

 The Ceredigion lion has also been taken up by a county based campaign

 Also attesting to the basic recognition of the reguardant lion as the county symbol, is the general availability of sundry items proclaiming the county of Ceredigion, which depict the design,

 The status of this traditional county emblem is indisputable and its registration by the Flag Institute as the county flag of Ceredigion would be easily effected were some substantial county body to request it but all efforts to invite any interested party (about thirty!) to submit such a request have fallen on deaf ears and been ignored.
 However, registration would simply acknowledge the de facto status of this design,

-as the county flag.
-In 2011 the flag of Buckinghamshire was registered by the Flag Institute on the basis of its evident and indisputable traditional status, without receipt of any registration request, believing that the circumstances of the long standing traditional emblem were so obvious as to make a request unnecessary.
-Moreover, unlike the ultimately registered Buckinghamshire flag at the time, this design is already flown, as seen above and is commercially available.
+as the county flag, as evidenced by its demonstrable usage, recognition and commercial availability both as a general county emblem and specifically as a county flag.
+In 2011 the flag of Buckinghamshire was registered by the Flag Institute on the basis of its evident and indisputable traditional status, without receipt of any registration request, seemingly on the basis that the circumstances of the long standing traditional emblem were so obvious as to make a request unnecessary.
+Moreover, unlike the ultimately registered Buckinghamshire flag at the time, this design is already flown, as seen above and is commercially available here and here.
 The precedent having been set and with the same circumstances applying in this instance, this site recognises the gold reguardant lion on black field of Gwaithfoed as the county flag of Ceredigion.

 That said, it would of course be preferable to see the Ceredigion lion proudly sitting alongside the flags of sister shires on the national registry.
 If you would like to help get the widely acknowledged, de facto flag, registered, especially if you are a county resident, please contact British County Flags at our Facebook or Twitter pages.